 Aida64** (FREE & PAID)

-Although it is targeting business customers, don't shy away from using this quite robust computer system info, diagnostics, and benchmarking software.
-It may list itself as a diagnostics tool but it does offer some nice stress testing features where it allows you to put different components to the test.
+Targeting business customers and individual enthusiasts alike, this quite robust computer system info, diagnostics, and benchmarking software packs a powerful punch.
+It may describe itself as a diagnostics tool but it does offer some nice stress testing features as well where it allows the user to put different components to the test.

 Super PI (FREE)